 Data-Driven Drug Discovery Network (D4N)

 The Data-Driven Drug Discovery Network (D4N) is an initiative by researchers from Leiden University and collaborators to join efforts in applying and developing novel techniques from data science to drug discovery and related topics from bioinformatics.
-The network is embedded in the Leiden Centre of Data Science (LCDS).

 - Gerard van Westen